softwaremill/sttp/docs/websockets.md

 There are also other methods for receiving only text/binary messages, as well as automatically sending `Pong` responses when a `Ping` is received.

-If there's an error, a failed effects wrapper will be returned, containing one of the `sttp.client.ws.WebSocketError` exceptions, or a backend-specific exception.
+If there's an error, a failed effects wrapper will be returned, containing one of the `sttp.client.ws.WebSocketException` exceptions, or a backend-specific exception.

 Example usage with the [Monix](backends/monix.html) variant of the async-http-client backend: